Welcome the MPCC Learning Commons!

 - Will the material support intellectual freedom?
 Does the Learning Commons have materials presenting diverse points of view on current and historical issues which will help students develop critical and analytical thinking skills?

-- Was the material or a selection of the material created by an MPCC faculty, staff, or student?
+- Is the material or a selection of the material created by an MPCC faculty, staff, or student?

 Types of materials collected by the Learning Commons includes: